nanakoohashi/Data-Mining-and-Analytics-I/Theory.md

 ### Association Analysis (= Market Basket Analysis)
 Association Analysis is also called Market Basket Analysis.
 In a given set of records, each will contain a number of items.
 Association Analysis allows you to determine the degree to which the items tend to be associated with one another.
 - *e.g. people who buy hamburger buns will also likely buy ketchup and mustard and hamburger meat.
 You can associate items together and create rules.*
+## Predictive Methods (= Supervised Methods)
+The objective of this method is to predict the value for a specific attribute (a dependent variable) based on the value of other attributes.
+- *e.g. You might want to judge how a high school student will perform in college based on school grades, extracurricular activities, and standardized test scores. *
+- Grouped as either prediction techniques or classification techniques:
+- **Two important features critical to the classification of a data mining technique as a supervised learning method**:
+  1. The use of previously observed events, typically referred to as a target variable data.
+  2. The description of the target variable in terms of a set of explanatory variables.
+### Prediction Techniques
+  - Dependent variable is continuous.
+### Classification Techniques
+  - Dependent variable is binary or discrete.